webgpu/webgpufundamentals/webgpu/lessons/webgpu-resizing-the-canvas.md

 errors that we tried to make a texture that is too large.
 We also need to make sure it doesn't go to zero or again we'll get errors.

 If we're only rendering on demand then we might put a call to our render function inside the code above.
-Otherwise, if we're animating by using a `requestAnimationFrame` loop (rAF loop), or other means, then the next time we render we'll get a texture the matches the size we set on the canvas when we call `context.getCurrentTexture()`.
+Otherwise, if we're animating by using a `requestAnimationFrame` loop (rAF loop), or other means, then the next time we render we'll get a texture that matches the size we set on the canvas when we call `context.getCurrentTexture()`.

 > Note that `inlineSize` and `blockSize` are not integers